ojitha/code-challenge-1/README.md

 You have to copy this file to the [hortonwork sandbox HDP](https://www.cloudera.com/downloads/hortonworks-sandbox.html) sandbox version 2.6.

+NOTE: I have used python faker package to create data.

 ## Step 2

+This step create intermidiate csv file (as in the `config.ini`, the file name is `csv_file.csv`).
+The separator of this file is unix pipe character instead of comma.
+The comma character is avoided because fixed length file doesn't have restrictions for commas.

 The script `Second_step.py` written to run in python 2.7.18 because this is the version supported by the sandbox.
 First, the fixed with file has to be copied to the sand box via scp .
 I used standard `maria_dev` account to run this script in the sandbox.